 It should also be noted that many states have now legalized marijuana for medicinal or recreational purposes.
-Pennsylvania continues to make recreational use illegal, but medical use has been legal since 2016.
+Philadelphia continues to make recreational use illegal, but medical use has been legal since 2016.
 Of course, regardless of what the states have done, mariajuana remains a Schedule 1 controlled substance under federal law.

 Penalties for drug trafficking offenses vary depending on the type and amount of drug involved, as well as the perpetrator’s history.
 Generally, however, drug trafficking is a felony offense punishable by imprisonment and/or a fine.
 Drug trafficking is classified as a felony of the first degree, second degree, or third degree depending on the amount of drugs involved.
 Sometimes, in the event that someone accused of drug trafficking can prove that they did not have the intent to distribute or deliver drugs, they may still be charged with the offense of possession of the drugs.

-Penalties for drug trafficking offenses in Pennsylvania are extensive.
+Penalties for drug trafficking offenses in Philadelphia are extensive.
 Not only will you be charged criminally, but you may also face severe consequences including steep fines and incarceration.
 Additionally, drug trafficking crimes can impact your future ability to obtain work or receive licensing services elsewhere.

-Pennsylvania’s drug trafficking statute is found at Title 35, Section 780-113 of the PA Health and Safety Code.
+Philadelphia’s drug trafficking statute is found at Title 35, Section 780-113 of the PA Health and Safety Code.
 Under this statute, a charge for drug trafficking, even for a first offense, is typically a felony.
 The severity of the charge and potential penalties will depend on a number of factors, including the type and quantity of drug involved, as well as your prior criminal record.